HTTP-APIs/hydra-openapi-parser/README.md

 # hydra-openapi-parser
-This library contains the OpenAPI parser implemntaion in Python to be used with hydrus and python-hydra-agent.
+This library contains the OpenAPI parser implemntaion in Python to be used with `hydrus` and `hydra-python-agent`.

 Currently the library consists of openapi_parser module which helps hydrus parse OpenAPI standard docs.